CSIRT-MU/Cryton/docs/architecture.md

 For developing Master-Worker architecture, where you can issue commands remotely, we needed some kind of RPC.
 Although, as experience showed us, we also needed it to be asynchronous.
 That's why we chose a messaging broker RabbitMQ.

 ### Metasploit
-I guess everyone in the IT security field has heard about the Metasploit framework.
+I guess everyone in the IT security field has heard about the [Metasploit framework](https://github.com/rapid7/metasploit-framework){target="_blank"} (version **{{{ metasploit_version }}}**).
 It is one of the most complete and usable open-source attack tools available.
 Of course, Cryton uses it for some attack modules - the majority of simulated attacks in CDXs usually do use Metasploit in some way.
 But its attacking capabilities are not the only reason to use it.
 Its real advantage is Metasploit's session management.
 Every time you open a session to some machine it stores it under a specific ID which you can later use to communicate with the target.
 This is one of the main features you can use while executing your attack scenario in Cryton.

 ### Empire
-For post-exploitation attacks, we decided to add support for an open-source project called Empire.
-Empire is a post-exploitation framework that includes pure-PowerShell Windows agents, Python 3 Linux/OS X agents, and C# agents.
+For post-exploitation attacks, we decided to add support for an open-source project called [Empire](https://github.com/BC-SECURITY/Empire){target="_blank"} (version **{{{ empire_version }}}**), which is a post-exploitation framework that includes pure-PowerShell Windows agents, Python 3 Linux/OS X agents, and C# agents.
 The framework offers cryptological-secure communications and flexible architecture.
 This is done via asynchronous communication between our Worker component and an Empire c2 server.

 ### Docker (compose)
 To bundle everything together and make the deployment effortless, we use Docker or Docker Compose configurations.